Institut Barcelona d'Estudis Internacionals

-The Institut Barcelona d'Estudis Internacionals (IBEI) (Spanish: Instituto Barcelona de Estudios Internacionales, English: Barcelona Institute of International Studies) is an interuniversity research institute and postgraduate education center located in Barcelona, established in 2004 as a joint initiative between the Barcelona Centre for International Affairs and five universities in the Barcelona metropolitan area (Pompeu Fabra University, University of Barcelona, Autonomous University of Barcelona, Polytechnic University of Catalonia and Open University of Catalonia), as a center of excellence in international studies.
-The President of the Institute is Narcís Serra, former Minister of Defense and former Vice President of Spain, and the Director is Jacint Jordana, Professor of Political Science at the Pompeu Fabra University.
+The Institut Barcelona d'Estudis Internacionals (IBEI) (Spanish: Instituto Barcelona de Estudios Internacionales, English: Barcelona Institute of International Studies) is an inter-university research institute and postgraduate education center located in Barcelona, Spain.
+Established in 2004, it was formed as a collaborative initiative between the Barcelona Centre for International Affairs and five universities in the Barcelona metropolitan area: Pompeu Fabra University, University of Barcelona, Autonomous University of Barcelona, Polytechnic University of Catalonia, and Open University of Catalonia.
+The institute focuses on international studies.
+The IBEI is chaired by Jacint Jordana, Professor of Political Science and Administration at Pompeu Fabra University, whose research specializes in comparative public policy analysis, especially regulatory policies and their institutions.
+Narcís Serra, a Spanish economist and former politician who served as Mayor of Barcelona, Minister of Defense, and Vice President of the Government of Spain, serves as honorary president.

+The current Director of the Institute is Laura Chaqués Bonafont, Professor of Political Science at the University of Barcelona.

-Students at IBEI are awarded a degree jointly by Pompeu Fabra University, the University of Barcelona and the Autonomous University of Barcelona.
-All master programmes are taught in English, and the Master in International Relations has an English-Spanish bilingual version.
-IBEI also hosts the Erasmus Mundus Masters Program in Public Policy.
+Students at IBEI are awarded joint degrees from Pompeu Fabra University, the University of Barcelona, and the Autonomous University of Barcelona.
+All master programs are taught in English, and the Masters in International Relations has an English-Spanish bilingual version.

 IBEI is an affiliate member of the Association of Professional Schools of International Affairs (APSIA).
 IBEI's masters are accredited as official university master's degrees.
-Students are mostly from abroad; every year students from more than 40 countries are admitted.
-A high level of internationalization of IBEI academic programmes has been recognized by the distinctive mention International Master's Program (IMP2013) granted by the Generalitat de Catalonia for the Master in International Relations.
-IBEI has experienced a steady increase in the affluence of students.
-More than 150 students are currently enrolled in its master programmes.
+The institute attracts a diverse international student body, with students from more than 40 countries admitted each year.

-Several professors from universities in Barcelona and from around the world complete the teaching staff.
-The Institute has developed a scientific production that focuses on the relationship between domestic affairs and the international dimension into four major areas: Global Governance, Networks and Institutions in a Globalized Economy, Development and Security, and Power and Multilateralism in a Global World.
-IBEI is currently one of the focal points at European level in the field of Political Science and International Affairs.
+The institute has developed scientific production that focuses on the relationship between domestic affairs and the international dimension in four major areas: Global Governance, Networks and Institutions in a Globalized Economy, Development and Security, and Power and Multilateralism in a Global World.
+IBEI is currently recognized as one of the focal points at the European level in the fields of Political science and International Affairs.

 Location

-Since September 2014, IBEI is located at Pompeu Fabra University's Ciutadella Campus in the center of Barcelona, next to Barcelona Zoo, Parc de la Ciutadella and the Olympic Port.
-The Institute was located in Elisabets Street for ten years, in the neighborhood of El Raval, Ciutat Vella in Barcelona.
+Since September 2014, IBEI is located at Pompeu Fabra University's Ciutadella Campus in the center of Barcelona.
+The institute was located in Elisabets Street for ten years, in the neighborhood of El Raval, Ciutat Vella in Barcelona.
 The sixteenth-century building, located next to the CIDOB, is part of the complex of the House of Mercy, an old school for orphaned girls.

-IBEI is placed at Mercè Rodoreda Building, designed by Juan Navarro Baldeweg, in Ramon Trias Fargas Street, 25-27.
-The campus is next to the subway Ciutadella - Vila Olimpica station, to the light rail stations Wellington and Ciutadella - Vila Olimpica, and to the bus stops Marina - Doctor Trueta, Icària - Parc Carles I and Sardenya - Pg.
-Pujades.
-The Institute shares the building with several research groups.
+The Institute and several research groups share the same building.